-In this post, I’ll go over ways to stop stressing about money and help you live a financially healthier life.
+In this post, I’ll go over ways to stop stressing about money and to help you live a financially healthier life.

 Review Your Budget

-One reason why you might be stressed about money is because you’re not entirely sure where it’s coming from or where it’s all going.
+One reason why you might be stressed about money is that you’re not entirely sure where it’s coming from or where it’s all going.
 The solution for this is a budget.
 Using a budget, you can accurately track your spending.

 Related Post: Your In-Depth Guide For Creating A Budget

 I prefer using a spreadsheet, but you might prefer tracking with an app, on paper, or using the envelope method.
 Once you know where your money is going, you can adjust your spending accordingly.
-This is especially true for discretionary spending, that is, things you spend money on that you really don’t need.
+This is especially true for discretionary spending; that is, things you spend money on that you really don’t need.